 The time taken to finish the GRE syllabus depends entirely on the capacity of the candidate.
 A fast learner might do it in less time whereas some people can do it at their own pace.

 A good GRE score ranges between 310 – 320.
-However, a good GRE score entirely depends on the institute you want admission in.
+However, a good GRE score entirely depends on the institute you want admission to.